berteeny/arduino-node/README.md

 # Arduino-Node

 This Node.js server is under ongoing development.
-The server runs locally to maintain communication between a simple web app and an Arduino esp32 device.
+The server runs locally to maintain communication between a simple web app and an Arduino esp32 device via [socket](https://socket.io/).
 In it's first iteration, the app allows the user to initiate a blinking led light sequence that runs continuously until stopped by the user.

 More to come!